 This visa category addresses professionals and skilled workers.
 To be eligible, professionals must hold a US baccalaureate degree or its foreign equivalent and be registered members of their profession.

 Skilled workers must be employed in jobs that require at least 2 years of training and must meet the education and experience requirements of the opportunity.
-The job being held must not be seasonal or temporary in nature.
+The job being held must not be seasonal or temporary.

-Labour certification is required and the applicant’s spouse and unmarried children under the age of 21 years may apply for E-34, EW-4, E-35 or EW-5 visas.
+Labor certification is required, and the applicant’s spouse and unmarried children under the age of 21 years may apply for E-34, EW-4, E-35, or EW-5 visas.

 Employment-Based Immigrant Visa Fourth Preference: EB-4